Working with Children Checks (WWCC)

 In order to meet Victorian Government legislative requirements under the Worker Screening Act 2020, the University has developed a Working With Children Check (WWCC) Policy and Procedure applicable to all staff, contractors and volunteers who are required to work in child-related work or activities on behalf of the University.

 Staff will need a WWCC if their position meets all five criteria listed below:

 - You engage, or intend to engage, in child-related work as an employee or volunteer;

 - You are an adult working with under 18 year olds;

-- You are working in any of the occupational fields listed in the Working with Children Act 2005 – please refer to the Procedure;
+- You are working in any of the occupational fields listed in the Worker Screening Act 2020 – please refer to the Procedure;

 - Your work involves direct contact with children.
 Direct contact means physical, face-to-face, written, oral or electronic contact; and

 - Your contact with children is part of your duties and not incidental to your work.
 Incidental can be generally taken to mean “being likely to ensue as a chance or minor consequence”.

 Please find below links that will help you to understand who will need a WWCC and the steps you will need to follow to ensure adherence with the WWCC Policy and Procedure.